tobyab/tobyb.xyz-v1/README.md

   Hello!
 Welcome to my personal website
   </h1>

-Hello there, this is the front end code of my personal website!
+Hello there, this is the code of my personal website!

-It is just the front end, but should hopefully help you build yours!
+It was built with html and css and I hope it help you build yours!

 The main branch is protected, so to make changes you do have to submit a PR.
 Please keep in mind, all changes made to this repo DO NOT get uploaded to the main site.
 I will have to do a full review of them, then the code will be added to the private repo.